avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-group-create.md

       --max-replica-count targetReplicaCount   Maximum replica count value for targetReplicaCount.
 Will be enforced for both automatic and manual changes.
 Mininum: 0; Maximum: 200 (default 5)
   -m, --metric string                          [Group Policy] The Metric that should trigger Scaling Actions.
 The values of the Metric are checked in fixed intervals (default "INSTANCE_CPU_UTILIZATION_AVERAGE")
       --min-replica-count targetReplicaCount   Minimum replica count value for targetReplicaCount.
 Will be enforced for both automatic and manual changes.
 Mininum: 0; Maximum: 200 (default 1)
-  -n, --name string                            User-defined name for the Autoscaling Group (default "Unnamed Autoscaling Group")
+  -n, --name string                            User-defined name for the VM Autoscaling Group (default "Unnamed VM Autoscaling Group")
   -o, --output string                          Desired output format [text|json] (default "text") -q, --quiet                                  Quiet output -r, --range string                           [Group Policy] Defines the range of time from which samples will be aggregated (default "PT24H")